eoja82/freeCodeCamp-Projects/Relational-Database/Build-a-Kitty-Ipsum-Translator/README.md

-## Learn SQL by Building a Student Database: Part 2
+## Learn Advanced Bash by Building a Kitty Ipsum Translator

-SQL join commands are used to combine information from multiple tables in a relational database
+There's more to Bash commands than you might think.

-In this 140-lesson course, you will complete your student database while diving deeper into SQL commands.
+In this 140-lesson course, you will learn some more complex commands, and the details of how commands work.